ftlabs/ftcolumnflow/README.md

 		pagePadding: 30,
 	});

-To render flowed content, pass either text strings or DOM nodes into the FTColumnflow.flow() method:
+To render flowed content, pass either text strings or DOM nodes into the FTColumnflow.flow() method.
+For example, if you have the following content, separated into flowed and fixed groups:

 	<div id="flowedContent">
 		<p>One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.
 He lay on his armour-like back, and if he lifted his head a little he could see his brown belly, slightly domed and divided by arches into stiff sections.</p>